 The Council has approved a clear set of priorities 'Norfolk Futures', based around the Administration's 'Caring for our County' priorities.
-Internal Audit's work will contribute to these new priorities.
+Internal Audit's work will contribute to these new priorities through the activity set out in the Policy and Resources Committee Service Plan.